MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    <a id="move-work-items-out-of-this-project-permission"></a> Move work items out of this project
    :::column-end:::
    :::column span="1":::
-   <p>Can [move a work item from one project to another project](../../boards/backlogs/remove-delete-work-items.md) within the collection.
+   Can [move a work item from one project to another project](../../boards/backlogs/remove-delete-work-items.md) within the collection.
    :::column-end:::
 :::row-end:::
 :::row:::